You are currently viewing Pecan Macaroons

 Small Batch Pecan Macaroon

 These cookies are crispy, chewy, and buttery, yet made with only four ingredients.
 They’re gluten-free and dairy-free if you need it, and so good you won’t care if you don’t.
-You’ll love the small-batch, small-bake — and the fact they’re completely made in the food processor!
+You’ll also love that they are small-batch, good and good for you — and made in the food processor!

 Small Batch Pecan Macaroon